Landoooooo/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+    `describe()` is declaring the functionality you're writing tests for and `it()` tells you how to something to behave.

+    They're good for functions inside components and API requests.
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    `Test Driven Development` allows you to make sure everything you write works exactly how you intend it to work.
+I think it's very beneficial since you root out all problems before you send your app to production.
 1. Mention three types of automated tests.

+    snapshot testing, unit testing, and integrated testing.

 ## Project Set Up